Outburn-IL/fumifier/README.md

 - `recover?: boolean` – attempt AST recovery on parse/resolution errors, collecting them as AST.errors instead of throwing.
 This is the recovery mode for parsing, not evaluation.
 - `astCache?: AstCacheInterface` – optional AST cache implementation for parsed expressions.
 Defaults to shared LRU cache.
 - `mappingCache?: MappingCacheInterface` – optional mapping repository for named expressions with `getKeys()` and `get(key)` methods.
-- `logger?: LoggerInterface` – optional logger implementation with `{ debug, info, warn, error }` methods.
+- `logger?: Logger` – optional logger implementation with `{ debug, info, warn, error }` methods.
 Defaults to console-based logger.
 - `fhirClient?: FhirClient` – optional FHIR client from `@outburn/fhir-client` for server operations.
 - `bindings?: Record<string, any>` – optional initial variable/function bindings (no signature support for functions).